ShizukaDonaghue/luve/README.md

 <img src="docs/images/contact-page.png" width=700>

 Users can submit a query using the contact form within the site.
+If the user is logged in, their name and email address are populated from the database.
 Once the form is submitted, they are navigated to the Contact Success page.

 ### Contact Success Page